StrataCare

 Organizations use the audit to:

-In some cases, alignment itself is the outcome.
+In many cases, alignment itself is the outcome.

 Liability & Use of Findings